favonia/cloudflare-ddns/docs/designs/features/provider-target-validation.markdown

 These rules keep reconciliation behavior independent of discovery order and duplicate observations.

-Lifecycle derivation consumes the raw target-data semantics above through this runtime specialization.
+Lifecycle derivation consumes the raw-data semantics above through this runtime specialization.

 ## Scope Boundary